dylanjbarth/csi/distributed-systems/distributed-systems-notes.md

 Replication log strategies: WAL is good because it's the data being written but it's storage implementation specific.
 Logical log similar idea but less coupled to storage allowing for backward compatibility (eg leader and follower could run different versions of software)

-**eventual consistency** an effect where data read from a follower may be outdated because of the replication lag between it and the leader.
+**eventual consistency** an effect where data read from a follower may be outdated because of the replication lag between it and the leader. if all writes stopped, you will get the current answer after some indeterminate amount of time.

+**bounded staleness**: making eventual consistency stricter by enforcing a maximum of replication lag.

 **read after write consistency** guarantee that if user reloads page, they will see the updates they have submitted even in an eventually consistent system.